-This is the second time I have offered this course; I am still developing aspects of it.
-I hope you will forgive any "rough edges" that are still present in the course.
+This course is still being developed in places; I hope you will forgive any "rough edges" that are still present in the course.
 Also I hope you will provide me with feedback during the quarter on what you like/dislike about the course and how it can be improved.